section-engineering-education/engineering-education/articles/secured-deeplearning-in-remote-devices/index.md

 We see the `bias` for both the models have changed to `1.3315` and `1.3244` for `device1` and `device2` respectively.
 It can be inferred that both the models have been trained and the weights have been updated.

 ### Conclusion
 As there are no high-level APIs to remotely deploy the model onto the end devices, virtual devices were used to act as end devices.
 However, the virtual devices exhibited seamless deployment and communication to the global model.

 The weights were updated perfectly in each of the remote devices, thus the overall accuracy of the model improved well.

-The ever-rising need for privacy and decentralization of data is suited by the emergence of systems utilizing Differential Privacy.
-With the cost of computation being a factor that has greatly been nerfed due to the advent of distributed systems and deployment of Machine Learning and Deep Learning Systems remotely on the cloud, even devices that have low computation power can deploy sufficiently powerful models at the client’s end.
-Thus, Federated Learning systems are highly effective in providing a highly secure and reliable abstraction of data, by capitalizing on the factors mentioned previously.
+The ever-rising need for privacy and decentralization of data is met by the emergence of systems utilizing Differential Privacy.

+The cost of computation has been nerfed due to the use of distributed systems and the deployment of machine learning and deep learning systems remotely on the cloud.
+Even devices that have low computation power can deploy powerful models at the client’s end.

+Therefore, federated learning systems are highly effective in providing a highly secure and reliable abstraction of data, by capitalizing on the factors mentioned previously.

-In conclusion, you have understood the need for federated learning.
-We looked at an overview of how deep learning models preserve the privacy of data in deep learing for end-devices.
-You can checkout the whole code [here](https://gist.github.com/srishilesh/673469c0814cc54902c708b755d567a4).
-It is highly recommended to read and implement to get a better understanding of federated learning.
+In conclusion, we now have a better understanding for the need of federated learning.
+We looked at an overview of how deep learning models preserve the privacy of data in deep learning for end-devices.

+You can checkout the complete code [here](https://gist.github.com/srishilesh/673469c0814cc54902c708b755d567a4).
+We highly recommend reading and implementing a few examples to get a better understanding of federated learning.

 To summarize:
 - We understood what federated learning is.

-- We got an insight into its working.
+- We got an insight into how it works.

-- We implemented federated learning for Remote devices.
+- We implemented federated learning for remote devices.

 ### Further Reading
 - [Course on Udacity](https://www.udacity.com/course/secure-and-private-ai--ud185)